clm21020/Diggable/README.md

 - [x] See search results on a map
 - [x] See some listing info by hovering over the related pin
 - [x] See some listing info by hovering over the related listing in the sidebar
-- [ ] See detailed pages for individual listings
+- [x] See detailed pages for individual listings
+- [x] See the detailed page of a listing by clicking on a pin or the sidebar
 - [ ] Search for listings by location (address/zip/city)
 - [ ] Narrow search results for listings by price
 - [ ] Narrow search results for listings by type